Bumblebee00/SymbolicIntegration.jl/README.md

 The load time of the package is quite big, it takes time to create all rules.
 On a macboockair m1 it does approx 750 rules/min, so ~4 min to load all the rules.

 # How it works internally
 This package uses a rule based approach to integrate a vast class of functions, and it's built using the rules from the Mathematica package [RUBI](https://rulebasedintegration.org/).
-The rules are definied using the SymbolicUtils [rule macro](https://symbolicutils.juliasymbolics.org/rewrite/#rule-based_rewriting) and are of this form:
+The rules are defined using the SymbolicUtils [rule macro](https://symbolicutils.juliasymbolics.org/rewrite/#rule-based_rewriting) and are of this form:
 ```julia
 # rule 1_1_1_1_2
 @rule ∫((~x)^(~!m),(~x)) =>